DanielE-J/Pancake-palace/README.md

 ## Validation

+### HTML Validation
 The W3C Markup Validation Service was used to validate the HTML of the website.
-All pages pass with no errors no warnings to show.
 <details><summary>Home</summary>
 <img src="Assets/Readme_images/validationhtml.PNG">
 </details>